Apjo/Machine-Learning-Notes/README.md

 A: *No, because of skewed classes(since an algorithm that always predicts y=0 will have high accuracy)*

 ### Anomaly detection vs. Supervised Learning
+When do we use anomaly detection and when do we use supervised learning?

+Use anomaly detection:

+We have a very small number of positive examples (y=1 ...
+0-20 examples is common) and a large number of negative (y=0) examples.
+We have many different "types" of anomalies and it is hard for any algorithm to learn from positive examples what the anomalies look like; future anomalies may look nothing like any of the anomalous examples we've seen so far.

+Use supervised learning:

+We have a large number of both positive and negative examples.
+In other words, the training set is more evenly divided into classes.
+We have enough positive examples for the algorithm to get a sense of what new positives examples look like.
+The future positive examples are likely similar to the ones in the training set.

+### Choosing What Features to Use
+Suppose your anomaly detection algorithm is performing poorly and outputs a large value of p(x) for many normal examples and for many anomalous examples in your
+C.V dataset, then you would try coming up with more features to distinguish between the normal and the anomalous examples.
+The features will greatly affect how well your anomaly detection algorithm works.

+We can check that our features are gaussian by plotting a histogram of our data and checking for the bell-shaped curve.

+Some transforms we can try on an example feature x that does not have the bell-shaped curve are:

+log(x)
+log(x+1)
+log(x+c) for some constant
+x√
+x1/3
+We can play with each of these to try and achieve the gaussian shape in our data.

+There is an error analysis procedure for anomaly detection that is very similar to the one in supervised learning.

+Our goal is for p(x) to be large for normal examples and small for anomalous examples.

+One common problem is when p(x) is similar for both types of examples.
+In this case, you need to examine the anomalous examples that are giving high probability in detail and try to figure out new features that will better distinguish the data.

+In general, choose features that might take on unusually large or small values in the event of an anomaly.

+## Recommender Systems
+### Problem Formulation
+Recommendation is currently a very popular application of machine learning.

+Say we are trying to recommend movies to customers.
+We can use the following definitions

+nu= number of users
+nm= number of movies
+r(i,j)=1 if user j has rated movie i y(i,j)= rating given by user j to movie i (defined only if r(i,j)=1)

+### Content Based Recommendations
+We can introduce two features, x1 and x2 which represents how much romance or how much action a movie may have (on a scale of 0−1).

+One approach is that we could do linear regression for every single user.
+For each user j, learn a parameter θ(j)∈ℝ3.
+Predict user j as rating movie i with (θ(j))Tx(i) stars.

+θ(j)= parameter vector for user j x(i)= feature vector for movie i
+For user j, movie i, predicted rating: (θ(j))T(x(i)) m(j)= number of movies rated by user j
+To learn θ(j), we do the following

+`minθ(j)=1/2 ∑i:r(i,j) = 1 ((θ(j))T(x(i)) − y(i,j))^2 + λ/2 ∑k = 1 to n (θ(j)k)^2`
+This is our familiar linear regression.
+The base of the first summation is choosing all i such that r(i,j)=1.

+To get the parameters for all our users, we do the following: minθ(1),…,θ(nu) = `1/2 ∑j = 1 to nu ∑i:r(i,j) = 1 ((θ(j))T(x(i)) − y(i,j))^2 + λ/2 ∑j=1nu ∑k=1 to n (θ(j)k)^2`

+We can apply our linear regression gradient descent update using the above cost function.

+The only real difference is that we eliminate the constant 1m.

+## Collaborative Filtering